-- Preset Which preset to load. - nIVs Number of initial values to set. - IVCols Indices of the variables for which to set an initial value.
+- Preset Which preset to load. - Count Maximum number of jobs to be added to the multistart pool. - nIVs Number of initial values to set. - IVCols Indices of the variables for which to set an initial value.
 May be NULL if nIVs is zero. - IVValues Initial values for the variables for which to set an initial value.
 May be NULL if nIVs is zero.